 - Remove plants on the Nuisance Plants List in an area on the site that is equal to 50 percent of the size of the proposed permanent disturbance area, or from the entire site, whichever is less. - 2.
 Plant removal must occur outside of the permanent and temporary disturbance areas. - 3.
 Nuisance plant removal entails actions such as the removal of: roots, the above ground portion of the plant, and the seeds of the plant such that existing non-nuisance or newly installed plants are able to grow and survive.
 The non-nuisance plants are maintained free of nuisance plants. - 4.
 The cleared area must be replanted as follows: - a.
 Seed the entire area of removal with a native grass seed. - Install seven groundcover plants and two shrubs per 50 square feet.
-Groundcover plants must be a minimum size of four inch pots and the shrubs a minimum size of one gallon pots. - c.
-Removed native and non-native non-nuisance trees are replanted in accordance with Section 33.430.140.M. - d.
+Groundcover plants must be a minimum size of four-inch pots and the shrubs a minimum size of one gallon pots. - c.
+Install one native tree that is at least one-half inch in diameter for every nuisance tree over 6 inches in diameter that is removed. - d.
 Planting native species listed on the Portland Plant List is required. - M. All vegetation planted in a resource area is native and listed on the Portland Plant List.
 Plants listed on the Nuisance Plants List are prohibited;

-Table 430-3 Tree Replacement in Environmental Overlay Zone • T Size of tree to be removed Option A Option B (inches in diameter) (no. of native trees (combination of native trees to be planted) and shrubs) At least 6 and up to 12 2 not applicable More than 12 and up to 20 3 1 tree and 3 shrubs More than 20 and up to 25 5 3 trees and 6 shrubs More than 25 and up to 30 7 5 trees and 9 shrubs More than 30 10 7 trees and 12 shrubs
+Table 430-3 Tree Replacement in Environmental Overlay Zone Size of tree to be removed (inches in diameter) Option A (no. of native trees to be planted) Option B (combination of native trees and shrubs) At least 6 and up to 12 2 [1] not applicable More than 12 and up to 20 3 1 tree and 3 shrubs [2] More than 20 and up to 25 5 3 trees and 6 shrubs More than 25 and up to 30 7 5 trees and 9 shrubs More than 30 10 7 trees and 12 shrubs